Hypomania and mania

 There isn't one single or clear-cut reason that someone may become hypomanic or manic.
 It seems to be a combination of long-term and short-term factors, which differ from person to person.

-Possible causes of hypomania or mania include:
+These are some possible causes of hypomania or mania:

-- high levels of stress
+- High levels of stress

-- changes in sleep patterns or lack of sleep
+- Changes in sleep patterns or lack of sleep

-- use of stimulants such as drugs or alcohol
+- Using recreational drugs or alcohol

-- loss or bereavement
+- Loss or bereavement

-- as a side-effect of medication
+- As a side effect of medication

-- family history – if you have a family member who experiences bipolar moods, you are more likely to experience mania or hypomania
+- Family history – if you have a family member who experiences bipolar moods, you are more likely to experience mania or hypomania

 A typical hypomanic episode for me will begin by a night of hardly any sleep, maybe two to three hours, then the next night I probably won't sleep at all.